 For further information, visit the OLG website.

-The candidate information session for Cabonne Council will be held at the Cabonne Council Chambers (101 Bank Street Molong) on Wednesday, 9 June 2021 from 5:30pm to 8pm.
+The first candidate information session for Cabonne Council was held at the Cabonne Council Chambers on Wednesday, 9 June 2021.
+Please keep an eye out for further upcoming sessions.

-The session will enable those interested in becoming a councillor to gain a better understanding of the role and responsibilities as an elected member of council.
+The sessions aim to enable those interested in becoming a councillor to gain a better understanding of the role and responsibilities as an elected member of council.
 It is suitable for anyone interested in becoming a councillor.

 At the end of the workshop, participants will be able to: